Youth Protection (Minors on Campus)

-The University System of Georgia has established the Minors on Campus (MOC) program in order to provide for the safety and security of children who participate in programs sponsored by and/or held on Valdosta State University property.
-As Dr. Carvajal shared in the Presidential Forums, all USG institutions are required to implement their guidelines on May 1, 2017.These procedures provide guidelines regarding the requirements for the appropriate supervision of non-student minors who are involved in the following types of programs involving minors:
+The University System of Georgia has issued policy 6.9 Programs Serving Minors in order to provide for the safety and security of children who participate in programs sponsored by and/or held on Valdosta State University property.
+As Dr. Carvajal shared in the Presidential Forums, all USG institutions are required to implement their guidelines on May 1, 2017 and on Septmeber 19, 2018, VSU adopted the policy for Programs and Activities Serving Minors.These procedures provide guidelines regarding the requirements for the appropriate supervision of non-student minors who are involved in the following types of programs involving minors:

 - University sponsored programs,

 - Programs operated by third parties that are held at the University and/or housed in University facilities, and

 - Institutional Research Board (IRB) research